Last Updated on August 20, 2023 by Stefano

 Fresh yeast VS dry yeast VS instant yeast

 Normally we can buy the same yeast in different shapes.
-At the end of the day they are all Saccharomyces cerevisiae.
+However at the end of the day they are all Saccharomyces cerevisiae.
 So what is the difference between fresh yeast and dry yeast?
 Well, what changes is the way we use it first.
-At the same time also the way we store it can be dramatically different.
+At the same time also the way we store it.
 But let’s first start with the three categories of yeast:

 - fresh yeast